ARTbio/startbio/docs/R-IOC/01_IOC_R_week_00.md

 We will use PSILO to store large files, such as input datasets or important analysis results.
-Importantly, we will show you how to quickly transfer files from PSILO to your Galaxy account, your local computer, GitHub, etc...
+Importantly, we will show you how to quickly transfer files from PSILO to your Galaxy account, your local computer, GitHub, *etc*...

-We may also use our ARTbio PSILO account to share files with you !
+We may also use our ARTbio PSILO account to share files with you!

 You get it: stop exchanging research datasets (including excel tables) using your email client :smile:

 ### R and RStudio

-We do not intend to redo yet another version of the introductory R tutorials: There are many of them, they are often excellent and deserve to be used!
+We do not intend to redo yet another version of the introductory R tutorials: there are many of them, they are often excellent and deserve to be used!

-Therefore, what is following is a rather classical plan to learn R and for each notion to be learned we made not only one but multiple links to content built by other authors.
+Therefore, what is following is a rather classical plan to learn R and for each notion to be learned, we made not only one but multiple links to content built by other authors.
 This is the occasion here to thank them collectively for their efforts; detailed credits will be given in addition all along the following pages.